highmobility/auto-api-java/README.md

 ### Install

-Releases are pushed to jcenter.
+Releases are pushed to mavenCentral.
 To include hmkit-auto-api in your project, add to build.gradle:

 ```
 repositories {
-  jcenter()
+  mavenCentral()
 }

 dependencies {